jkempf42/kube-volttron/cluster-config/README.md

 to make the following instructions easier.

-The cloud provider's firewall should have a port for SSH already open for the VM, but you will need to open ports for Wireguard and the Nginx reverse proxy.
+The cloud provider's firewall should have port 22 open for SSH on the VM.
+If the source is *Any*, meaning any IP address, you should set the source to the `gateway-node` VM IP address since you will likely want to work from a shell window there.
+You can find the address by browsing to`whatsmyip.org` from a browser running on `gateway-node`.

+You will need to
+open ports for Wireguard
+and the Nginx reverse proxy.
 Bring up the Azure dashboard display for your VM by clicking on *All resources*->*central-node*.